 I write this based upon my own 25 years as an auto accident and auto law attorney, as well as work I’ve done on cases with other attorneys in states like Colorado where marijuana is already legal.
-As past-chair of the Motor Vehicle Trial Lawyers Association I’ve also attended and presented at many legal seminars on motor vehicle accident litigation where the topic of marijuana and driving was discussed.
+As past-chair of the Motor Vehicle Trial Lawyers Association I’ve also attended and presented at many legal seminars on motor vehicle accident litigation where the topic of marijuana and driving laws were discussed.

 - People can’t drive under the influence of marijuana.